Touhma/DSP_Galactic_Scale/DSP_Plugins.GalacticScale/README.md

-﻿# DSP Touhma GalacticScale Plugin
+﻿﻿# DSP Touhma GalacticScale Plugin

+For any question related to my work, stop spamming this server or anyone here, Seeing that some people asked me for a dedicated discord , here you are : https://discord.gg/NbpBn6gM6d --> It will not replace the modding discord comunity.
+But at least it will be easier to talk about the mod and ask me directly questions :)

 ## Disclaimer

-This is a Beta Release version of the mod.
-Expects bugs , crash etc ...

-Your save WILL break !
+The version 1.0.1 is the one you want if you are looking only for the slider for more stars All version 1.0.x are Beta release to test the new algorithm for the generation of entire systems.

+This mod is pretty mych incompatible with anything touching on any part of the generation : i'll not support any compatibility before the release.

+You can find all the releases and the patch notes here : https://github.com/Touhma/DSP_Plugins/releases

+A beta release mean : bugs , save broken, etc ... it's EXPERIMENTAL Please report any issues on my github : https://github.com/Touhma/DSP_Plugins/issues

 I need some feedback & some bug report to fix it.
 Plus i'm opening the mod for people who think can help me fixing it.

 Have fun with it and good testing !

 ## How to Install :